tock/libtock-c/examples/tests/mpu_ram_end/README.md

 MPU RAM End
 ===============

-This test verifies that an application can read the last byte in its memory region, but not the byte immediately after.
+This test checks whether an application can read the last byte in its RAM allocation and whether it can read the byte immediately after.
+Usually a process cannot read the last byte in its RAM allocation because it is taken up by grants.